ppran/ApkInfoExtractor/README.md

 # ApkInfoExtractor

+This code takes apk file as a input.
+You will get Package Name, Launch Activity Name, Permissions, all activity names and All the services names.

 This Program will extract important information from AndroidManifest.xml file into .csv file

-You will get Package Name, Launch Activity Name, Permissions, all activity names and All the services.

 <h2>Usage:</h2>
 <p>